Cyclone Forrest: Thailand

 Prior to the storm's arrival in Thailand, officials initially evacuated 3,000 people from coastal areas.
 Evacuations were soon increased to 20,000 following the risk of greater damage.
-Tropical Storm Forrest struck the Nakhon Si Thammarat Province of Thailand on November 15 and was regarded as the worst in the region since Tropical Storm Harriet in 1962.
+Tropical Storm Forrest struck the Nakhon Si Thammarat province of Thailand on November 15 and was regarded as the worst in the region since Tropical Storm Harriet in 1962.
 Winds estimated up to 75 km/h and torrential rains battered areas along the Malay Peninsula.
 Widespread blackouts were reported throughout the affected areas.
-Across Nakhon Si Thammarat Province, two people were killed and 1,700 homes were damaged.
+Across Nakhon Si Thammarat province, two people were killed and 1,700 homes were damaged.
 The hardest hit area was Tha Sala District where 1,000 homes were damaged or destroyed.
 In the Pak Phanang District, storm surge destroyed at least 100 homes and damaged 400 more.
 At least 16000 hectare of rubber plantations and 1600 hectare of shrimp farms were damaged as well.
 Between the two districts, damage amounted to ฿800 million (US$32 million).
 Offshore, waves were estimated to have reached 7 m in height.

 Minister of the Interior Chavalit Yongchaiyudh traveled to the affected areas on November 16 to oversee relief operations.

 Bangladesh

 On April 29 of the previous year, a catastrophic Category 5-equivalent cyclone had struck Bangladesh killing an estimated 140,000 people.
 On November 20, 1992, the entire coast of Bangladesh was placed on red alert, the highest level of cyclone warning, and deputy director of the Bangladesh Red Crescent Society, Harun-ur Rashid, advised thorough and efficient evacuations.
 Amid forecasts that Forrest's intensity at landfall would be greater than that of the April 1991 cyclone, officials and volunteers scrambled to warn residents in its path of the impending danger.
 An estimated 21,000 volunteers traveled to outlying islands and rural areas to urge residents to move to the mainland for safety.
 Following the 1991 cyclone, the Red Cross planned to construct 3,000 shelters across the coastline; however, by this time, only 44 had been completed.
 Of greatest concern was the lack of shelters on Maheshakhali, where 30,000 were killed in the earlier cyclone.
 Additionally, 21 makeshift camps housing 265,000 Muslim refugees from Myanmar were in the forecast path.
-An emergency meeting was called by the United Nations High Commissioner for Refugees to discussion the Muslim refugee situation.
+An emergency meeting was called by the United Nations High Commissioner for Refugees to discuss the Muslim refugee situation.
 The scramble to protect residents was noted by one foreign relief official as an attempt to "[not get] caught with our pants down like last year."